appsup-dart/firebase_rest/README.md

-# firebase
+# firebase_rest

-A library for reading and writing data to a Firebase database
+A library for reading and writing data to a Firebase database.

+This library uses the firebase's REST api and works on both server and client.

 ## Usage